 The Board has adopted a policy relating to a director's tenure and priorities.
 Under this policy, upon a FirstService director reaching the age of 75, and on each anniversary thereafter for so long as such individual continues to serve as a director, such director must tender his or her written resignation from the Board to the Nominating and Corporate Governance Committee (the "Governance Committee").
 The Governance Committee will, within 30 days, consider the resignation offer and will recommend to the Board whether or not to accept it.
 The Board will thereafter act on the Governance Committee's recommendation within 30 days.
 If a resignation is accepted, it will be effective either: (i) prior to the commencement of the next annual meeting of FirstService's shareholders at which directors are to be elected; or (ii) upon acceptance of such offer of resignation by the Board, as determined by the Board.
-The foregoing applies to all current and future directors of FirstService, other than Bernard I. Ghert, who was exempted by the Board after having regard to his age and his past service as a director and Chair of the Audit Committee.
-In addition, this policy provides that upon initially becoming a director of FirstService, and at each annual Board meeting occurring immediately prior to the annual meeting of FirstService's shareholders at which directors are to be elected, each director will represent to the Board that membership on the Board and the carrying out of such director's Board and committee duties is one of such director's "top three" priorities and that such director's personal or professional circumstances do not adversely affect such director's ability to effectively serve as a director of FirstService.
+The foregoing applies to all current and future directors of FirstService.
+In addition, this policy provides that upon initially becoming a director of FirstService's shareholders at which directors are to be elected; shareholders at which directors are to be elected; each director will represent to the Board that membership on the Board and the carrying out of such director's Board and committee duties is one of such director's "top three" priorities and that such director's personal or professional circumstances do not adversely affect such director's ability to effectively serve as a director of FirstService.